Seiya Suzuki Preview, Player Props: Cubs vs. Giants

 Seiya Suzuki At The Plate

-- Among the qualifying batters in MLB, he ranks 62nd in batting average, 50th in on-base percentage, and 74th in slugging.
+- He ranks 58th in batting average, 47th in on base percentage, and 66th in slugging among the qualified hitters in MLB.

-- Suzuki enters this game on a four-game hitting streak.
-During his last games, he's hitting .263 with one homer.
+- Suzuki will look to extend his five-game hitting streak.
+He's batting .350 with two homers during his last outings.

-- In 31.9% of his games this year, Suzuki has notched at least one RBI.
-In 10 of those games (8.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.
+- In 32.5% of his games this year, Suzuki has tallied at least one RBI.
+In 11 of those games (9.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.

-- In 44.2% of his games this season, he has scored at least once.
-And he's had eight games with multiple runs (7.1%).
+- He has scored in 51 of 114 games this year, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.